-We are interested in Riddrie because it is part of the community regeneration programme currently taking place in Glasgow.
-This may involve both internal and external improvements to people's homes and attempts to support communities with improved services and amenities.
-These activities provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their housing and neighbourhoods.
+We are interested in Riddrie because it is part of the community regeneration programme taking place in Glasgow.
+This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhoods.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Riddrie: in 2006 in which 596 residents were interviewed; 2008 in which 481 residents were interviewed; 2011 in which 213 residents were interviewed; and 2015 in which 376 residents were interviewed.

 Findings so far

 A small selection of findings from these surveys with Riddrie residents are shown below: